M4ttsson/monty_hall/README.md

 Testing is done in GameTest.cs in monty.test project.
 A couple of the tests might contain a bit of randomness due to usage of Random.Next if they break after a future code change.

 ### Simulation.cs
+Run method will run a number of simulations.
+Properties will contain results.

 ## monty.web
 Web page in react with a dotnet web api backend.
 Created using the dotnet core React template.
 Also contains basic testing.